tinybirdco/demo-cdc-users-airline/readme.md

 Clone this repo locally, and get ready to put the required information into ``conf.py``

-### Confirm your database server is configured to generate CDC events.

 ### Confluent Cloud
 If you don't already have a Confluent Cloud Environment and Kafka Cluster, you will need to create one.